 - Tutorial attendance is protected and paid time for interns.

-- Program developed in collaboration with interns and term supervisors delivered by local and visiting specialists covering core skill requirements.
+- The program is developed in collaboration with interns and term supervisors delivered by local and visiting specialists covering core skill requirements.

 - Monthly Grand Rounds.